On the Service Rate Region of Reed-Muller Codes: Proof of Theorem

 Since \( h > \ell \), the total number of (possibly dependent) flat vectors in the product is \( h + (m - \ell) > m \).
-This implies that at least one \( \rho_i \) must coincide with some \( \tau_j \), leading to a logical contradiction as in the proof of the previous lemma.
-Hence, no such intersection can exist, and the proof follows analogously. \end{proof}
+This implies that at least one \( \rho_i \) must coincide with some \( \tau_j \), leading to a contradiction similar to the one seen in the proof of the previous lemma.
+Hence, no such intersection can exist. \end{proof}